 - Because we pay the entire cost for your services, you are not responsible for paying any costs.
 Providers should not bill you anything for these services. - Whenever you get a bill from a network provider, send us the bill.
-We will contact the provider directly and take care of the problem. - If you already paid a bill from a network provider, send us the bill and proof of any payment you made.
-We will pay you back for the difference between the amount you paid and the amount you owed under our plan.
+We will contact the provider directly and take care of the problem. - If you already paid a bill from a network provider for Medicare-covered services, send us the bill and proof of any payment you made.
+We will pay you back for your covered services.